 Before attending your class you will need to complete some paperwork.
-The links to the documents are under the “Class Forms” section of this page.
-These forms must be completed prior to your session and contain important information.
+The forms will be emailed to you for your review and can be completed by DocuSign prior to your class.

 This class also has a helpful online training component hosted by SSI.
 Please complete your online training prior to your classroom session.
 If you have not already registered with SSI, look for an email from divessi.com.
 You can access online training materials, certification cards, and more at my.divessi.com or the MySSI app on your iPhone or Android.